If you’re planning a trip to the Hungarian capital, it’s likely that you’ve debated whether staying on the Buda or Pest side is right for you.

 Lavender Circus Hostel — Perfect for budget and solo travellers alike, this centrally located hostel is the ideal place to stay on the Pest side of the city.
 They have a number of both dorm and private rooms available, a friendly and inviting staff, and fantastic common areas that make it easy to meet other, like-minded travellers.

 Not quite what you’re looking for?
 Click here to browse other options in Pest

 All in all, if you’re interested in experiencing Budapest’s infamous nightlife, would like to access most things on foot and limit your time on public transit or in taxis and are interested in the more metropolitan lifestyle in Budapest, then you’re going to find that the Pest side is likely the best area for you.

 Conversely, if you in Budapest to take in the gorgeous views, don’t care too much about nightlife or about everything being within walking distance, and prefer a more laid back and tranquil vibe to a lively and energetic one, then Buda may be the best choice for you.

 Given that prices in the city are pretty steady throughout and everything is well connected via public transport, it doesn’t matter too much if you stay in Buda or Pest and you’re sure to have an amazing visit to the Hungarian capital either way.

-Figuring out the difference between Buda or Pest is one of the first things you need to do before visiting the vibrant capital of Hungary.
+Figuring out the difference between Pest and Buda is one of the first things you need to do before visiting the vibrant capital of Hungary.
 While both sides of the Danube have something different to offer visitors, there is no denying that the entire city is absolutely magnetic and you’re sure to have a blast visiting no matter where you stay.

 Are you trying to weigh the pros and cons of staying in Buda vs Pest?
-Have you been to the Hungarian capital?
+Have any questions?
 Let us know in the comments!